scanapi/contributors/Core Team.md

 ## Core Team Responsibilities

-The Moya Core Team has the following responsibilities:
+The ScanAPI Core Team has the following responsibilities:

-- Being available to answer high-level questions about Moya's vision and future.
+- Being available to answer high-level questions about ScanAPI's vision and future.
 - Being available to review longstanding/forgotten pull requests.
 - Occasionally check ScanAPI issues, offer input, and categorize with GitHub issue labels.
 - Looking out for up-and-coming members of the ScanAPI community who might want to serve as Core Team members.